hari-stats/CV/_pages/activities.md

 Galvanizing & harmonizing old and new tools & technologies for containment of vectors and sustained control/ elimination of VBDs*".
 "The Society for Vector Ecology (SOVE), India " at Indian Council of Medical Research (ICMR)- Vector Control Research Centre(VCRC), Puducherry, India.

-0. Senior Research Fellowship by Indian Council of Medical Research(ICMR), Govt. of India.
+0. Senior Research Fellowship by Indian Council of Medical Research(ICMR), Govt. of India{: reversed="reversed"}.
-   {: reversed="reversed"}

 #### Conference and Workshops
 0. [iSOVECon 2023](http://www.soveindia.org/downloads/First_Circular_iSOVE_Final_2.pdf) - "<i>THE SECOND INTERNATIONAL CONFERENCE of The Society for Vector Ecology (SOVE), India</i>",13th to 16th March 2023 at ICMR-VCRC, Puducherry, India